orpheustaken/tideman/README.md

 ```

 ## Usage
-Colorful outputs are available inside the terminal emulator.
+Colorful outputs are available from inside the terminal emulator.

 ```bash
 $ ./tideman Alice Bob Charlie